jar398/listtools/doc/guide.md

 does not change over time and is insensitive to what happens in the taxonomic literature.

-### Exemplars

-An individual is an _exemplar_ for a comparison of checklists A and B if taxon concepts in both A and B are known such that the individual falls under both of the concepts.
-The individual is proof that the taxon concepts intersect.

-It is most useful if each taxon concept is as small or as 'fine' as it can be in its checklist; that is, it contains as few other concepts as possible from that checklist.
-This is not a requirement of the analysis, but it is a way to improve its accuracy and performance.

-'Exemplar' is a semantic ideal rather than an operational notion.
-To make the exemplar idea practical when we don't have direct information about individuals and the taxon concepts under which they fall, we can use type specimens as the individuals in the analysis, and take the type specimens to be exemplars when their classification is known in both checklists.
-This is explained below under the `exemplar.py` command.

-The pragmatic representation of an exemplar, when exemplars are based on type specimens, is therefore a set of 'matched' records sharing the same type specimen, and containing at least one record from each checklist.

 ### RCC-5

 RCC-5 (region connection calculus) is a simple system for classifying